 Ole Rolvaag (1876-1931) is best known for the classic novel Giants of the Earth, which is about the Norwegian immigrant experience in creating a new homeland in the northern US.
 Read more about him here: http://plainshumanities.unl.edu/encyclopedia.

 I visited Heritage Park at Augustana College in Sioux Falls, South Dakota, on a freezing cold day during the “polar vortex” winter of 2014, hoping to learn more about Rolvaag.
-The sky was bright blue, the park was covered in new snow, the sun reflecting off the snow was so bright it almost hurt my eyes, and the temperature was about 4 degrees!
+The sky was bright blue, the park was covered in new snow, the sun reflecting off the snow was so bright it almost hurt my eyes, and the temperature was about four degrees.

 The Berdahl Rolvaag House at the park was where Rolvaag’s wife Jennie grew up.
 Rolvaag used to sit in the house with his wife’s family and listen to their stories of the first Norwegian-American pioneers.
 These stories helped to inspire him to write his books.